About Project Bread

 In 2018, The Commonwealth of Massachusetts received a five-year waiver from the Centers for Medicaid and Medicare to improve the ways in which MassHealth provides care to its members.
 Among many other elements, includes funding for a pilot Flexible Services Program.
 Through the Flexible Services Program, accountable care organizations (ACOs) may pay for health-related social needs like nutrition and housing supports.

 Project Bread has partnered with multiple ACOs.
 Through these partnerships we receive referrals from community health centers and primary care practices for individuals who are both food insecure and have a medical condition.
 Upon receipt of referrals Project Bread staff conduct assessments and develop individualized service plans.

-Supervisor: Senior Director of Health Care Partnerships
+Supervisor: Director of Health Care Partnerships

 Organizational Responsibilities and/or Secondary Responsibilities:

 There are innumerable ways to learn, grow, and excel professionally.
 We know people gain skills through a variety of professional, personal, educational, and volunteer experiences.
 We respect this when we review applications and take a broad look at the experience of each applicant.

 We want to get to know you and the unique strengths you will bring to the work.
 That said, we are most likely to be interested in your candidacy if you can demonstrate the majority of the qualifications and experiences listed below.

 Applications are accepted on a rolling basis until the position is filled.
 We will begin reviewing applications June 15.